 From the base of Mount Maunganui, a white sand surf beach stretches as far as the eye can see.
 Catch a wave or cruise the many cafes.

-"The Mount" is the colloquial name for Mount Maunganui, a beach town that occupies a peninsula at the southern end of Tauranga Harbour.
+"The Mount" is the colloquial name for Mount Maunganui, a relaxed beach town that occupies a peninsula at the southern end of Tauranga Harbour.
 The peninsula is actually a huge sandbar, with a sheltered bay on the inner harbour side and a magnificent surf beach on the ocean side.

 At the very tip of the peninsula is a dormant volcano - Mauao - which rises to 230 metres above sea level.
 There's a choice of tracks leading to the summit, some more challenging than others.
 Huge views of the harbour, beach and Pacific Ocean make the effort totally worthwhile.